Amirkz80/Miare-Couriers-Income-System/README.md

 # WorkFlow
 # HOW TO UPDATE DAILYWAGE TABLE?
 Users only have access to make new "Income-Models"(which were Trip or WageIncrement or WageReduction). after they created one instance from one of these three models, next step is to check if we have a related dailywage record or not, if we didn't have any dailywage record which had the same courier as our instance.courier and same date as our instance.date, we would create such a daily record with these properties and save it, and if we had a dailywage record which had the same courier as our instance.courier and same date as our instance.date, we update this instance.wage and save it.
-All three "Income-Models" have methods to perform this action after there were made a new instance from them.
+All three "Income-Models" have methods to perform this action after there was made a new instance from one of them.

-# HOW TO UPDATE WEEKYWAGE TABLE?
+# HOW TO UPDATE WEEKLYWAGE TABLE?
-Whenever we update DailyWage, we have to update the DailyWage table too, that is why there is a method inside DailyWage model and if after making a new DailyWge instance, we call it, it would check all the week changes in the same week as DailyWage new insatnce's week and updates WeeklyWage.
+Whenever we update DailyWage, we have to update the WeeklyWage table too, that is why there is a method inside DailyWage model and if after making a new DailyWge instance, we call it, it would check all the week changes in the same week as DailyWage new insatnce's week and updates WeeklyWage.

 # Saving_flow_manager(), Serializers, Viewsets and ......
 I would continue to make this documention more complete...